-It should go without saying that most prospective employees want a quality benefits package to paired with their job offer.
+It should go without saying that most job seekers want a quality benefits package to pair with their job offer.
 But which employee benefits are the most desired, and how can your company keep pace with the bigger guys?

-Justworks conducted an original study with 521 employees at US companies sized at 2-200 employees, who do not use Justworks’ services, to answer that question.
+Justworks conducted an original study* to answer that question.

-Find out below about the gaps between what employers offer and what prospective employees want — and the big opportunities that offers small- to medium-sized businesses.
+Below, find out about the gaps between what employers offer and what prospective employees want — and the big opportunities available to growing businesses.

 Although not the most important for job seekers, 26% of surveyed employees cited work perks such as gym memberships and flexible work schedules as important when considering a job offer.
-As it turns out, only 15% of employers offer perks for mental and physical health in their benefits package.
+But as it turns out, only 15% of employers offer perks for physical and mental health in their benefits package.

-The good news?
+How can you bridge the gap?
 There are plenty of ways to infuse health and wellness initiatives into your company, no matter the size.
-In fact, dozens of those ideas can be done for free!
+In fact, there are dozens of those wellness ideas that won’t break the bank!

-When it comes to paid time off (PTO), prospective employees highly value the ability to take time off, whether it’s for leisure or health.
-In total, 88% of participants said vacation and PTO is important when searching for a job.
+When it comes to paid time off (PTO), job seekers highly value the ability to take time off, whether it’s for leisure or health.
+In total, 88% of our survey participants said vacation and paid time off are important when searching for a job.